vitalets/react-native-extended-stylesheet/README.md

 ```
 \[[top](#)\]

-### Pseudo classes (nth-child)
+### Pseudo classes (:nth-child)
-Extended stylesheet supports 3 pseudo classes: `:first-child`, `:nth-child-even`, `:last-child`.
+Extended stylesheet supports 4 pseudo classes: `:first-child`, `:nth-child-even`, `:nth-child-odd`, `:last-child`.
 As well as in traditional CSS it allows to apply special styling for first/last items or render stripped rows.
 To get style for appropriate index you should use `EStyleSheet.child()` method.
 It's signature: `EStyleSheet.child(stylesObj, styleName, index, count)`.
 ```js